 Both Porto and Almeria are popular destinations to visit in the spring with plenty of activities.
 The spring months attract visitors to Almeria because of the beaches and the natural beauty.
 Also, the activities around the city and the natural beauty are the main draw to Porto this time of year.

 In the spring, Almeria is a little warmer than Porto.
-Typically, the spring temperatures in Almeria in April are around 16°C (61°F), and Porto is about 14°C (56°F).
+Typically, the spring temperatures in Almeria in April average around 16°C (61°F), and Porto averages at about 14°C (56°F).

 It's quite sunny in Porto.
 The sun comes out a lot this time of the year in Almeria.
 Almeria usually receives more sunshine than Porto during spring.
 Almeria gets 235 hours of sunny skies, while Porto receives 217 hours of full sun in the spring.